mgckind/easyaccess/paper/paper.md

 ## Installation

-To download easyaccess you can follow the provided options or clone the source code from the GitHub repository at [https://github.com/mgckind/easyaccess](https://github.com/mgckind/easyaccess).
-We also provide other means to install `easyaccess` using the standard channels as described below.
+To download easyaccess you can clone the source code from GitHub at [https://github.com/mgckind/easyaccess](https://github.com/mgckind/easyaccess) or follow any of the standard installation channels described below.

 - From source

     `python setup.py install`

 - [conda](https://conda.io/docs/)

     `conda install easyaccess -c mgckind`